Phone: 02 4573 6181 or 0408 973 267

 Address: Wisemans Ferry Road, Wisemans Ferry

-We include Hawkins Lookout again this year as it is the best 'photo op' spot in the Hawkesbury.
-Some of our Mountain friends might raise an eyebrow at the use of the superlative, 'best'.
+Each edition of the guide, we include Hawkins Lookout as it is the best 'photo op' spot in The Hills.
+Some of our Mountains friends might raise an eyebrow at the use of the superlative, 'best'.
 But keep in mind we are enamoured with water.
 We love the view when a slight mist hovers.
-But sunny, misty or overcast weather, the river below is quite beautiful.
+Whether sunny, misty or overcast weather, the river below is quite beautiful.

 A picnic table and a barbecue are available, but rarely in use.
 Perhaps the noise from the road is a deterrent.
 Roadway signs in either direction mark Hawkins Lookout.
 We have driven this road often, yet the entry always takes us by surprise.